Aami Ashbo Phirey

-Aami Ashbo Phirey (English: "I shall return") is a 2018 Bengali drama film directed by Anjan Dutt and produced by Shree Venkatesh Films.
+Aami Ashbo Phirey (English: "I shall return") is a 2018 India Bengali-language drama film directed by Anjan Dutt and produced by Shree Venkatesh Films.
 The film stars Anjan Dutt, Kaushik Sen, Swastika Mukherjee, Anindya Chatterjee, Darshana Banik, Sauraseni Maitra, and Anjana Basu.
 Dutt collaborated on the music with his son Neel Dutt, who composed the music to his father's lyrics.
 The film was released on 13 April 2018.

 Plot

 The film depicts the stories of four people who deal with pain and violence through music.
 All the stories are connected by a violent incident.
 The film also showcases the influence of virtual media on personal life in the modern era.